HuiFang-hub/PFGNAS/README.md

 # PFGNAS

-This repo contains the sample code for reproducing the results of our paper: Graph Neural Architecture Search with Large Language Models for Personalized Federated Learning.
+This repo contains the sample code for reproducing the results of our paper: **Graph Neural Architecture Search with Large Language Models for Personalized Federated Learning**.

 ## Introduction

 ​	Personalized federated learning on graphs is widely studied for collaboratively training a global model in the presence of heterogeneous graphs distributed among multiple clients while preserving data privacy.
-However, its reliance on expert knowledge for model design and its tendency to make simplistic assumptions about data distribution impose new challenges to federated learning on graphs.
-While Graph Neural Architecture Search (GNAS) has emerged as a solution for the automated design of Graph Neural Network (GNN) architectures, it falls short in effectively incorporating personalization information in federated learnings.
+However, its reliance on expert knowledge for model design and its tendency to make simplistic assumptions about data distribution imposes new challenges to federated learning on graphs.
+While Graph Neural Architecture Search (GNAS) has emerged as a solution for the automated design of Graph Neural Network (GNN) architectures, it falls short of effectively incorporating personalization information in federated learnings.

-To address this issue, we design an innovative approach termed \textbf{P}ersonalized \textbf{F}ederated \textbf{G}raph \textbf{N}eural \textbf{A}rchitecture \textbf{S}earch (PFGNAS).
+To address this issue, we designed an innovative approach termed **P**ersonalized **F**ederated **G**raph **N**eural **A**rchitecture **S**earch (PFGNAS).

 - Motivated by the reasoning capability and inherent adaptability of large language models (LLMs), we explore the probability of LLMs enhancing the efficiency of federated personalized architecture search.
 PFGNAS formulates a task-specific prompt to use the self-reflective capabilities of large language models, facilitating continuous exploration and discovery of optimal architectures.